BRATLab-UCD/WF-CMA/README.md

-This repository includes supplemental material and MATLAB code for the paper "Wirtinger Flow Meets Constant Modulus Algorithm: Revisiting Signal Recovery for Grant-Free Access".
+This repository includes supplemental material and MATLAB code for the paper "Wirtinger Flow Meets Constant Modulus Algorithm: Revisiting Signal Recovery for Grant-Free Access",  in IEEE Transactions on Signal Processing (accepted).